Chouffy/chouffy.github.io/notes/softwares/Good Softwares.md

 * `Duplicati.CommandLine.exe delete <storage-URL> --version=<int>` to delete all files that belong to version `<int>`
 * `Duplicati.CommandLine.exe test <storage-URL> <all/#> [<options>]` to check either all or a number (#) of sample

+Troubleshooting:

+1. Do a `repair` command from the command-line web interface
+1. Do a `list-broken-files` to check affected files and versions
+1. Do a `purge-broken-file` to remove the above

 ## Paint.Net (Paint/Photoshop alternative)